 This content is sponsored by United Bank

-This fall, the Charles Sumner School Museum and Archives will debut Profile Noir, a photography exhibit and lecture series highlighting 100 women of color.
+This fall, the Charles Sumner School Museum and Archives will debut Profile Noire, a photography exhibit from award winning artist and photographer Rhonisha Franklin highlighting 100 women of color.

 The Charles Sumner School now houses a museum and archive for the DC public school records and artifacts.
-It’s open to the public–and it’s free.
+It’s open to the public Monday through Friday for free.